Every ambitious student eventually asks: “But who will guide me?”

 - Builds in checkpoints so you stay on track

 This is how students with zero research background end up publishing and winning fairs.
 YRI provides the structured mentorship that accelerates research success.
+Once you have a mentor, learn how to do research in high school and how to publish your research paper.

 4. Leverage networks you already have